AllThingsSmitty/allthingssmitty.github.io/_posts/2017-01-09-css-reset-for-minimalists.md

 comments: true
 ---

 CSS resets help enforce style consistency across different browsers by providing a clean slate for styling elements.
-Resources like Normalize, et al., do an excellent job managing this.
+Resources like Normalize, et al., do an excellent job at managing this.
 For a couple of years now, I've opted to go with a minimalist approach to resets and found it to be just as useful:

 ```css
 * {